-Steve has been an active pilot for almost 30 years, holds FAA Commercial, Instrument and Flight Instructor ratings, and has accumulated nearly 5000 hours of flight experience.
+Steve has been an active pilot for over 30 years, holds FAA Commercial, Instrument and Flight Instructor ratings, and has accumulated over 6,000 hours of flight experience.

 As an electrical engineer, Steve has worked in the field of aviation electronics since 1992.
-In fact, he was a member of the design team for a manufacturer of some of the equipment currently installed in our state-of-the-art Cirrus aircraft.
+He was a member of the design team for some of the equipment currently installed in our state-of-the-art Cirrus aircraft.

 Whether exploring small airports throughout the Northeast, taking flying vacations to the Bahamas or just hosting hangar parties on Friday nights, Steve and his family have made aviation a central part of their lives.